-With over 20 years’ experience as a tax lawyer, HFM Partner Allen Walburn helps clients plan, structure and negotiate a wide range of corporate, partnership and real estate transactions.
+With over 26 years’ experience as a tax lawyer, Allen Walburn helps clients plan, structure and negotiate the tax aspects of a wide range of corporate, partnership and real estate transactions.

-Mr. Walburn’s areas of expertise include corporate and partnership taxation; formation and operation of hedge funds; private equity funds and real estate funds; executive compensation, equity-based compensation; and inbound U.S. international tax planning.
+Mr. Walburn’s areas of expertise include corporate and partnership taxation; tax planning for the formation and operation of private equity funds and real estate funds; tax planning for executive compensation, equity-based compensation; and inbound U.S. international tax planning.
 Mr. Walburn has 10 years of accounting, tax and finance experience prior to becoming an attorney.

 Mr. Walburn earned his Bachelor of Science degree from San Diego State University in 1982.
 He received his Juris Doctor degree from the University of San Diego School of Law in 1994.
 In 1995, he received his LL.M. degree in Taxation from the University of San Diego.
-He also held a license as a Certified Public Accountant in California beginning in 1985 (currently inactive).

 - Publicly Traded and Privately Held Companies.
 Represented clients (both publicly traded and privately held) in numerous complex corporate and partnership mergers and asset and stock acquisitions, including structuring the transactions, tax due diligence, tax planning, negotiating the tax-related provisions of the acquisition agreements, analysis and implementation of Section 336(e) and 338(h)(10) elections, planning for preservation of target company’s net operating losses under Section 382, and handling stock options and other equity-based in awards in acquisitions.

 - Partnerships, Limited Liability Companies and Corporations.
-Represented numerous partnerships, limited liability companies and corporations in formation, reorganization, restructuring and dissolution.
-Also advised clients on tax consequences of such transactions.
+Represented numerous partnerships, limited liability companies and corporations in formation, sale, reorganization, restructuring and dissolution transactions and advised clients on tax consequences of such transactions.

 - Start Ups/Privately Held Companies.
-Represented start ups and other privately held companies on tax consequences of investment in business by institutional investors and venture investors, including but not limited to, tax issues relating to Qualified Small Business Stock under Internal Revenue Code Section 1202.
+Represented start-ups and other privately held companies on tax consequences of investment in the business by institutional investors and venture investors, including but not limited to, tax issues relating to Qualified Small Business Stock under Internal Revenue Code Section 1202.

 - Entertainment Industry.
 Represented clients on tax consequences of investments in copyright and profit participation interests in major motion pictures and television series.